wp-plugins/wp-ulike/readme.txt

 *   Added automatically (no Code required).
 *   Simple likeBox to show users avatar.
 *   Custom Like-Dislike Texts.
-*   Widget to show 'Most Liked' posts.
+*   Widget to show 'Most Liked' posts And 'Most Liked' users avatars.
 *   Simple configuration panel.
 *   Support RTL & language file.
 *   And so on...